SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 #### To upload an archive

 1. Open the application properties for the respective application by clicking on it.
-2. Click the plus button at the bottom of the **Activity log** section and browse for the archive on your computer or simply drop the archive file.
+2. Click the plus button at the bottom of the **Activity log** section and browse for the archive on your file system or simply drop the archive file.
 3. Click **Upload** to upload the archive to your {{< product-c8y-iot >}} account.

 <img src="/images/users-guide/Administration/admin-application-archive.png" alt="Application archive">